 BabyLM Challenge

-Summary: The BabyLM Challenge will be held again as the shared task for CoNLL 2024, collocated with EMNLP!
-The overarching goals of the challenge remain the same, however some of the rules are different for this year.
+Summary: The 3rd BabyLM Challenge will be held as a workshop for EMNLP 2025!
+The overarching goals of the challenge remain the same, however, some of the rules are different for this year.
 See below for an overview of rules updates.

-→ Updated 100M and 10M word text-only dataset, with higher proportion child and child-directed speech.
+→ A 100M and 10M word text-only dataset, with higher proportion child and child-directed speech.

-→ A new multimodal dataset with 50M words of paired text-image data, and 50M words text-only data.
+→ A multimodal dataset with 50M words of paired text-image data, and 50M words text-only data.

-• Last year, all competition entrants were required to pretrain on a fixed corpus.
-This year we will relax this requirement.
-While we will still provide language-only and multi-modal datasets of 100M and 10M words, participants are free to construct their own datasets, provided that they stay within the 100M or 10M word budget. .
+• Last year, we encouraged multi-modal submissions, by introducing a vision-language track.
+We continue the track this year.
+For both text-only and multimodal tracks, participants are free to construct their own datasets, provided that they stay within the 100M or 10M word budget.

-• To encourage contributions that are related to the goals of the challenge, but do not involve direct competition entries, we are introducing a paper-only track.
-Paper track submissions could include things like novel cognitively-inspired evaluation metrics or in-depth analyses of one particular BabyLM model.
+• To encourage contributions that are related to the goals of the challenge but do not involve direct competition entries, we allow submissions to the workshop.
+This could include things like novel cognitively-inspired evaluation metrics or in-depth analyses of one particular BabyLM model.

 Overview